How can my stopword list be optimized to improve search effectiveness?

 To determine the impact of changes to the stopword list, consult the Keyword Searches report to see what people are actually entering as search queries.
 If a given word is commonly a component of searches that are returning large numbers of results, then it is a candidate for adding to the stopword list.
 However, one should be cautious in adding words that searchers use in single-word queries, as these searches will then return zero results, which could be surprising or frustrating.
 In that case, whether or not the word is added to the stopwords, it may be helpful to create one or more Search Priority Words that have that word as keyword.
 This ensures that preselected results are always prominent.
 A good example is a company name, which might appear in many answers, but only one or two answers are most relevant for information about the company itself.

 The contents of the stopword list can be managed most easily through the Answer Stopwords or Incident Stopwords manager in Configuration > Service > Knowledge Base.
 This provides a simple interface for adding or removing words, and may also supply suggestions for additions or removals.
 These suggestions are determined automatically based on word frequencies in answers and incidents, and may or may not be helpful for a particular site; use your best judgment, with reference to the Keyword Searches report.
 The stopword lists can also be directly edited with the File Manager.

-For additional information, refer to the 'Add and remove answer stopwords' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Add and remove answer stopwords' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.